11 NCERT CBSE Political Theory 3 Equality

 Q1

-What is the fundamental idea invoked by the concept of equality as a political ideal?
+According to the text, what fundamental idea lies behind the concept of equality as a political ideal?

-A All human beings have an equal worth.
+B All human beings have an equal worth regardless of their colour, gender, race, or nationality.

 Answer